Vicken-Ghoubiguian/emojis/README.md

 <a name="little_examples"></a>
 ## Little examples

-Below are the examples that show how to use all the functions of this package:
+Below are the examples that show how to use, in details, all the functions of this package:

 <a name="example_1"></a>
 ### Example 1 - Get and display the data of all emojis...